wfxiang08/zkwatcher/README.rst

 and register that machine as a `provider` of that service at a given path on the ZooKeeper service.

-A simple example is having `zk_watcher` monitor Apache by running `service apache2 status` at a regular interval and registers with Zookeeper at a given path (say `/services/production/webservers`).
-As long as the command returns a safe exit code (`0`), `zk_watcher` will register with Zookeeper that this server is providing this particular service.
+A simple example is having `zk_watcher` monitor Apache httpd by running `service apache2 status` at a regular interval and registers with ZooKeeper at a given path (say `/services/production/webservers`).
+As long as the command returns a safe exit code (`0`), `zk_watcher` will register with ZooKeeper that this server is providing this particular service.
 If the hostname of the machine is `web1.mydomain.com`, the registration path would look like this ::